 Similarly, the Encyclopedia of Plagues and Pestilence, (George Kohn, Ed., Facts on File, Inc., NY, NY, 1995), lists two dozen epidemics before 1000 CE, four and a half hundred since, two thirds of which occurred during the 19th century and the 20th.

-Even though it is not possible to prove a negative from mere lack of evidence, I’ll never let that stop me until factual counter-proof is offered.
+Even though it is not possible to prove a negative from mere lack of evidence, I’ll never let that stop me until a factual counter-proof is offered.
 In the mean time, a novel hypothesis occurs to me.

-Scholars keep talking about a maximum one-third-mortality
+Scholars keep talking about a maximum mortality rate of

-rate during the European Black
+one third during the European Black

-Death, citing a few census registers that remain from (relatively) giant cities of that era.
+Death, citing the few census registers that remain from (relatively) giant cities of that era.
 No-one reflects on the fact that urban populations may have been replaced several times by survivors streaming into town from the desolate countryside.
 Regional death rates, multiplied by the famine and military mayhem that must have followed, may have approached 100%.
 They would have killed off most of the original inhabitants and the most efficient scribes in those cities, where pestilence was constantly renewed by an influx of rural refugees.
-The ultimate record keepers, once the death toll began to drop off after its relentless peak, would have had other things on their mind than tallying every old corpse and listing every survivor’s résumé.
+The ultimate record keepers, once the death toll began to drop off after its relentless peak, would have had other things on their mind than tallying every carcass and listing every survivor’s résumé.
 Thus our optimistic, one in three death projection could have doubled or tripled in reality.